paschal533/Kuverse-NFT-Marketplace/README.md

 ```

-After adding the environment variables, Rename the file from `.env.local.Example` to `.env.local`
+//After adding the environment variables, Rename the file from `.env.local.Example` to `.env.local`

 # 🚴‍♂️ Run your App: